 - Reminder About FERPA

-As the college continues its shift to remote instruction, we’ve received requests from parents for specific information about their student’s schedule, grades or overall academic progress.
+As the college continues operations during the pandemic, we’ve received requests from parents for specific information about their student’s schedule, grades or overall academic progress.

 As required by the Family Educational Rights and Privacy Act (FERPA), when a student goes to college, the right to see such information transfers from family members to the student.
-Our goals for your student are the same as yours: to foster academic success, independence, self-reliance, good judgment and mature relationships with others.
-Our best advice is to talk with your student about what information you think should be shared.
-Even though we cannot release specific academic information about students, we are happy to respond to your questions about campus policies and any concerns you may have about your student so we can follow up appropriately.
+Our goals for students are to foster academic success, independence, self-reliance, good judgment and mature relationships with others.
+Our best advice for parents is to talk with their student about what information they think should be shared.
+Even though we cannot release specific academic information about students, we are happy to respond to questions about campus policies and any concerns you may have about your student so we can follow up appropriately.

 For more information about Hope College policies and practices supporting FERPA, please see the Hope’s FERPA website.